spacelift-io/terraform-aws-spacelift-workerpool-on-ec2/README.md

 Terraform module deploying a Spacelift worker pool on AWS EC2 using an autoscaling group.

-This module also deploys a Lambda function to check Spacelift and make scale in or scale out decisions.
-The function will check the queues in according Worker Pool and based on that increase or decrease the number of the workers.
+This module can optionally deploy a Lambda function to autos-scale the worker pool.
+The function adds or removes workers depending on the worker pool queue length.

 ## Usage